 Chinese Courts and Rulings

-China's market regulator recently conditionally approved American company II-VI's acquisition of Coherent.
-The agency's conclusion and conditions are summarized below.
+Last week, the Chinese market regulator conditionally approved Broadcom's US$69 billion acquisition of software vendor VMware.
+The reasoning and conditions are summarized below.

 Chinese corporate data provider Qichacha has become the first of its kind to pass the security review by the government cyber watchdog in order to launch an overseas platform.
 This is the most recent sign of Beijing relaxing controls over data exports.